Cartel Investigations

 1. Leniency Applications

 Leniency applications mark the typical start of a Commission investigation into an alleged cartel.
-In order to win the race for leniency, an undertaking can set a "marker" with DG Competition, i.e. file an abridged application for a reduction of fines and submit detailed information within a certain period of time thereafter in order to secure its rank under the Leniency Program.
-Cooperating with the Commission in the investigation can result in full immunity from fines for being first-in or substantial fine reductions for subsequent applications.
+Full immunity from an eventual fine may be granted to the first cartel participant that applies for leniency and provides sufficient information for the Commission's investigation.
+In order to win the race for leniency, an undertaking can set a "marker" with DG Competition, i.e. file an abridged application for a reduction of fines and submit detailed information within a certain period of time thereafter in order to secure its rank under the Leniency Programme.
+Substantial fine reductions may be granted for subsequent applications by other cartel participants.
 The different cooperation scenarios are laid out in the Commission Notice on Immunity from fines and reduction of fines in cartel cases ("Leniency Notice").

 2. Dawn Raids

-In recent years the Commission's focus has shifted towards e-dawn raids where the Commission requests large amounts of electronic data which it then reviews on its own mobile servers at the undertaking's premises.
+In recent years, the Commission's focus has shifted towards e-dawn raids.
+The Commission requests large amounts of electronic data that it then reviews on its own mobile servers at the undertaking's premises.

 Dawn raids hit companies rather unexpectedly and are often disturbing for the operational business.
-As mistakes during the dawn raid can be very costly and may jeopardize the companies and employees' defense position, dawn raid preparation is key.
-It is highly advisable to have a specific process for Commission dawn raids with designated antitrust advisors established to regularly train the in-house dawn raid team, and to have IT system administrators trained and prepared to provide the inspectors with easy access to the IT infrastructure.
+As mistakes during the dawn raid can be very costly and may jeopardise the companies' and employees' defence position, dawn raid preparation is key.
+It is highly advisable to have a specific process for Commission dawn raids with designated antitrust advisors established, to regularly train the in-house dawn raid team, and to have IT system administrators trained and prepared to provide the inspectors with easy access to the IT infrastructure.

 Additional Investigative Powers

 Before the Commission initiates formal proceedings, it gathers information relevant to the specific sectors in order to uncover competition law infringements and to collect evidence of such alleged violations.
-Commission investigations are driven by the ex officio principle.
-The authority is under a duty to investigate all facts relevant to the case diligently and impartially.
+The Commission is under a duty to investigate all facts relevant to the case diligently and impartially.
 In addition to the powerful investigative tool of dawn raids, Regulation 1/2003 equips the Commission with a range of additional powers typically applied by DG Competition in cartel investigations:

 • Power to take statements: Further, the Commission has the power to take statements and may interview any natural or legal person for the purpose of collecting information relating to the subject-matter of the investigation (Article 19 Regulation 1/2003).